-- 1. Migrants within a State (intrastate migrants), excludes intracounty movers. - 2.
-Migrants between States (interstate migrants).
+- 1. Migrants within a State (intrastate migrants), excludes intracounty movers.

-Age.--The age classification is based on the age of the person at his last birthday.
+Age. -- The age classification is based on the age of the person at his last birthday.

 Median age.--Median age is that which divides the population into two equal parts, one-half of the population being older than the median and onehalf younger.

-Race.--The term "race" refers to the division of population into three groups, white, Negro, and other races.
-The group designated as "other races" consists of Indians, Japanese, Chinese, and other nonwhite races.
+Race.--The population is divided into three groups on the basis of race: white, Negro, and "other races."
+The last category includes Indians, Japanese, Chinese, and any other race except white and Negro.
+In most of the tables of this report, "other races" are shown in combination with the Negro population.